bumbitzu/XFloat-class/readme.md

 ### Utility Functions

 - `std::string toString() const` - Converts the `XFloat` object to a string representation.
-- `static void setPrecision(int prec)` - Setting the precision is an important step when performing a division whose result could be an infinite number of decimal places.
+- `static void setPrecision(int prec)` - Setting the precision is an important step when before performing a division whose result could be an infinite number of decimal places.
   ```cpp
   XFloat pi;
   // Important!
 Set precision if result might be a float with infinite decimal digits like pi